Seven Critical U.S. National Guard Missions

 Mission 1: Search & Rescue

 - The UH-60M Black Hawk is the multi-mission backbone of the U.S. Army, supporting search and rescue (SAR) efforts around the world today and for decades to come, thanks to ongoing technology enhancements and a sturdy rescue hoist.
 This critical mission is also supported by the HH-60M, a MEDEVAC-equipped Black Hawk variant.
-Recently, the Kentucky National Guard utilized HH-60M helicopters to rescue residents in peril during the historic catastrophic flooding in Kentucky, saving countless lives.
+Currently, rescue efforts continue in Hawaii as the wildfire crisis continues.
+Hawaii Army National Guard helicopters have conducted aero-medical evacuations and patient air transports in efforts to rescue residents.

 - The HH-60W “Jolly Green II” Combat Rescue Helicopter is an all-new helicopter developed and based on the design of the battle tested Black Hawk.
 The HH-60W brings extended range, enhanced high/hot hover performance, highly integrated sensors, advanced defensive systems, additional data links, new weaponry, and situational awareness enhancing capabilities to allow for increased survivability and combat search and rescue mission success in the most challenging environments.

 - The HC-130J Combat King II is the only dedicated fixed-wing personnel recovery platform in the Air Force inventory.
 The Air National Guard flies its HC-130Js to support SAR missions in all-weather and geographic environments, including reaching austere locations

 - Sikorsky’s Black Hawk is well-known for its involvement in transport missions, including those critical to disaster relief efforts.
 It can carry up to 9,000 pounds of supplies.
 For example, the Arizona National Guard used Black Hawk helicopters to airlift vital PPE (Personal Protective Equipment) to health care workers fighting COVID-19.